 Executive Chairman position

-- Chairman’s role: The Chairman position is highly visible inside and outside Hikma, acting as an ambassador with business partners and adviser to the divisions.
-It is essential the Chairman intimately understands MENA culture and has strong relationships in the region, can speak Arabic and has extensive pharmaceutical knowledge.
+— Executive Chairman’s role: The Executive Chairman position is highly visible inside and outside Hikma, acting as an ambassador with business partners and adviser to the divisions.

-—Business partners: A significant number of the Company’s key political and commercial relationships across the MENA region are built on the long-term trust and respect for the Darwazah family where the role of the Chairman remains key.
+—Business partners: A significant number of Hikma’s key political and commercial relationships across the MENA region are built on the long-term trust and respect for the Darwazah family where the role of the Executive Chairman remains key.

 The Board continues to operate the following enhanced controls:

 —Governance structure review: The Independent Directors meet at least bi-annually in a private session chaired by the Senior Independent Director.
-This meeting includes consideration of the appropriateness of the governance structure and safeguards for shareholders.
+This meeting includes consideration of the appropriateness of the governance structure, the division of responsibilities between the Executive Chairman and the CEO and safeguards for shareholders.

-The Board considers Robert Pickering, Dr Ronald Goode, Pat Butler, Dr Pamela Kirby, John Castellani and Nina Henderson to be independent.
+Henderson to be independent.
+The Board considers Cynthia Schwalm, who will join on 1 June 2019, to be independent.
 These individuals provide extensive experience of international pharmaceutical, financial, corporate governance and regulatory matters and were not associated with Hikma prior to its listing in 2005.
-The Board reviewed and considered the independence of the Non-Executive Directors during the year as part of the annual corporate governance review.

-The Board does not view Ali Al-Husry as an Independent Director due to the length of his association with the Company, because he was an executive with Hikma prior to listing and because of his involvement with Darhold Limited, Hikma’s largest shareholder.
-However, he continues to bring to the Board broad corporate financial experience and a detailed knowledge of the MENA region, which is an important and specialist part of the Group’s business.
+The Board does not view Ali Al-Husry as an Independent Director due to the length of his association with Hikma, holding an executive position with Hikma prior to listing and his involvement with Darhold Limited, Hikma’s largest shareholder.
+However, he continues to bring to the Board broad corporate financial experience, in depth awareness of the Group’s history, and a detailed knowledge of the MENA region, which is an important and specialist part of the Group’s business.

-The Board does not view Jochen Gann as an Independent Director as his appointment was part of the shareholder agreement with Boehringer Ingelheim, a major shareholder and his primary employer.
+The Board does not view Jochen Gann as an Independent Director as his appointment is in accordance with the shareholder agreement with Boehringer Ingelheim, a major shareholder and his primary employer.
 However, Jochen brings significant M&A and corporate finance experience with a particular focus on the pharmaceutical sector.